The ORCD team regularly offers classes on subjects such as high-performance computing, parallel programming, and using the Engaging cluster.

 Schedule

-This course is being run weekly this Spring; the same material will be covered in each instance of the class.
+This course is being run regularly this Spring; the same material will be covered in each instance of the class.
 We will update this page as dates are added.

 Location